devmateusramos/devmateusramos/README.md

 I'm an experienced Software Engineer with 7 years in the field, specializing in distributed systems, Golang, and Rust.
 For the past 5 years, I've focused intensively on Golang, Rust, and distributed systems, architecting and building robust, scalable solutions for financial systems and high-demand IoT services.
 My expertise spans the development of resilient architectures capable of handling millions of transactions and data points in real-time.
 My journey in software development began in 2016 with C and IoT, providing me with a strong foundation in low-level programming.
 This background has been crucial in my proficiency with Rust and Golang, which I utilize for developing high-performance, concurrent systems and tackling complex distributed computing challenges.
-While Golang, Rust, and distributed systems are my primary focus, I'm also well-versed in a broader technology stack including Kubernetes, Java, Python, Node.js, TypeScript, Flutter, React, and Next.js.
-This diverse skill set allows me to approach complex problems from multiple angles and seamlessly integrate various technologies in large-scale distributed environments.
+While Golang, Rust, and distributed systems are my primary focus, I'm also well-versed in a broader technology stack including Kubernetes, Java, Python, Node.js, TypeScript, Flutter and React.
-Throughout my career, I've consistently delivered high-performance, scalable solutions that can handle the demands of modern, data-intensive applications in fintech and IoT sectors.
-My experience encompasses not just coding, but also system design, performance optimization, and the implementation of best practices in distributed systems development for mission-critical applications.

 ## Skills